 So back to present time: I’ve started trying out more of the products and with fall and winter coming, I’m looking forward to working with a lot of their oils to help with colds and immunity building.

-Currently however, because I’ve been pretty sore from all the Spinning classes and weight training, I tried out a recipe from their page for a massage oil for sore muscles.
-I’ve started using it daily after showering and it’s really seemed to help alleviate the general soreness I’ve been experiencing.
+Currently however, because my muscles been pretty sore from all the Spinning classes and weight training, I tried out a recipe from their page for a massage oil for sore muscles.
+I’ve started using it daily after showering and this “hot” oil blend seems to really help alleviate the general stiffness and soreness I’ve been experiencing.

 Disclaimer: This post contains affiliate links, which means I receive a commission if you make a purchase using this link.
 This is no extra cost to you and helps me support myself and keep this blog going.
 I only work with and recommend companies that I believe and support myself!

 Sore Muscle Rub- Essential Oils for Muscle Pain

 Recipe from Rocky Mountain Oils